 Radiotherapy can cause both short- and long-term side effects.
-Short-term side effects occur from 10 to 14 days into your treatment.
-Long-term side effects can occur from 1 to 2 years after your treatment has finished.
+Short-term side effects occur 10 to 14 days into your radiotherapy treatment.

+Long-term side effects can occur months to years after your treatment has finished.
+Everybody reacts differently to the treatment and may not experience all side effects.

 It is important that you stop smoking during radiotherapy.
-Smoking can increase the chance of side effects of the treatment as well as reduce the chances of a cure.
+Smoking can increase the chance of side effects of the treatment as well as reduce the chances of being cured from your cancer.